sillss1/pokerpal/README.md

 ### 3. Set Firestore Security Rules

-For a small, trusted group of friends, you can use open rules that allow anyone with the project credentials to read and write data.
+For a small, trusted group of friends, you can use open rules that allow anyone authenticated with your project to read and write data.

 1. In the Firestore section, go to the **"Rules"** tab.
 2. Replace the existing rules with the following: